SlaVcE14/SJ-Dialog/SJDialog/ListDialogDoc.md

 //Set text color of an items in a list listDialog.setListItemTextColor(color);
+//Set a background color for items in a list listDialog.setListItemBackgroundColor(color);
+//Set a background color for selected items in a list listDialog.setListItemSelectedBackgroundColor(color);
 //Set a background resource for items in a list listDialog.setListItemBackgroundResource(drawable);
 //Set a background resource for selected items in a list